rietho/blogdown_website/content/blog/2021-12-22-How-to-setup-you-own-blog-using-blogdown/index.md

 * clean up the data frame for being displayed as a table
 * format and display the archive as a table

 The R markdown files need to be rendered before deployment.
 I think that Netlify does not render them for you.
-In any way, it's easy to do so locally via
+In any way, it's easy to do so locally via the following R code:

 ```r
 blogdown::build_site(run_hugo = F, build_rmd = T)